woocart/localizations/README.md

 **Legal Pages**

 - The minimum is three legal pages - Privacy Policy, Terms and Conditions, and Returns and Refunds.
 - Create the legal pages that reflect your local laws.
 Make sure that they are GDPR compliant and refer to WooCart as one of the third-party service providers.
-Here is an template:
+Here is a template:

 >Hosting
 >WooCart is a WooCommerce hosting service offered by Niteo GmbH that manages our Service hosting and maintenance.
 For more information on the privacy practices of Niteo, please visit their [Privacy Policy page](https://niteo.co/legal/privacy).